Build a custom credit card payments extension

 Anchor to Refund SessionRefund Session

-(Created) response for the refund session creation to be successful.
+The refund flow begins with an HTTP POST request sent from Shopify to the payments app's refund session URL.
+Shopify must receive an HTTP 201 (Created) response for the refund session creation to be successful.
 You can read more about refund sessions and how to reject or resolve refund sessions here.

 Example request body: